Hydrocephalus

 is getting it diagnosed and treated early, and preventing infections.
 Your baby will

-need regular checkups to make sure his or her shunt is working right.
-Your child’s
+need regular checkups to make sure their shunt is working right.
+Your child’s healthcare

 When to Call a Healthcare Provider